Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/action-properties-panel-reference.md

-# Action properties panel reference
+# Action Properties panel reference

+Use the Action Properties panel to configure actions, and their associated [interactions](interactions.md) and [processors](processors.md).

+The Action Properties panel changes depending on the **Action Type** of the selected Action.

 |Property|Description|
 |-|-|